l1n-dev/Dell-Inspiron-14-5490-OpenCore/README.md

 All USB Ports
 WiFi, Airdrop, Airplay and Bluetooth

+Fixed:
+Sidecar (USB Map Issue)

 Untested:
 Displayport via USB-C (disabled in config.plist)
 Security lock

 Partially working:
-Sidecar (Connects 50% of the time, is an issue with macOS Monterey)
+~Sidecar (Connects 50% of the time, is an issue with macOS Monterey)~
+See Fixed section.

 Not working:
 Microphone (Intel SST)